Skip to content

 Bases: Propertized, RemoteInvokable, EventSource

 Subclass from here to expose hardware or python objects on the network.
-Remotely accessible members of a Thing are segragated into properties, actions & events.
+Remotely accessible members of a Thing are segregated into properties, actions & events.
 Utilize properties for data that can be read and written, actions to instruct the object to perform tasks and events to get notified of any relevant information.
-State Machines can be used to contrain operations on properties and actions.
+State Machines can be used to constrain operations on properties and actions.

 UML Diagram